-The Central Pension Fund mailed the 2016 Annual Funding Notice (AFN) to all plan participants on Friday, May 20, 2016.
+The Central Pension Fund will mail the 2017 Annual Funding Notice (AFN) to all plan participants on Wednesday, May 24, 2017.
 Please note, this notice was sent for informational purposes only and does not require any further action be taken.

 The notice can be viewed on the CPF website by clicking on the link below.

 Below are some of the most common questions we get from plan participants regarding the Annual Funding Notice.

 The following pages present the Central Pension Fund’s 2017 Annual Funding Notice (AFN).
 This notice is sent for informational purposes only and does not require any further action to be taken.
 Below are some of the most common questions regarding the AFN:

 1. Why am I getting the Annual Funding Notice?

 Federal law requires that all pension plans distribute an AFN annually, in the exact format presented.